 For the south entrance park in the small lay-by on the Petersfield Road (A31 - Petersfield direction) opposite the minor road to Chilcomb.

-The original reserve is designated Open Access land and the extensions all have permissive open access in addition to the various footpaths that cross the hillside.
+The original reserve is designated Open Access land and the extensions all have permissive open or linear access in addition to the various Public Footpaths that cross the hillside.
 Most paths are firm and easy to follow, but some have moderate to steep slopes in places and can be slippery when wet.
 Some kissing gates and stiles may be encountered.
-A brideway runs along part of the northern boundary.
+A bridleway runs along part of the northern boundary.

 - T: 01962 808400